Evolution of Preferences in Multiple Populations: Partial Observability

 We now turn our attention to the robustness of the preceding results concerning sufficient conditions for stability.
-First, the following two theorems show that the conclusions of Theorems~\ref{prop:0526} and~\ref{prop:20190731} still hold for every degree $p\in (0,1)$, and so, by Theorem~\ref{prop:20180530}, both of these hold for all degrees of observability.
+First, the following two theorems show that the conclusions of Theorems~\ref{prop:0526} and~\ref{prop:20190731} still hold in the case when preferences are imperfectly observable, and so, by Corollary~\ref{prop:20180530}, both of these hold for all degrees of observability.